WebAssembly/tool-conventions/BasicCABI.md

 Varargs are placed in a buffer by the caller and the last parameter to the function is a pointer to that buffer.
 The callee is allowed to modify the contents of the buffer, so the caller is responsible for making a copy of any varargs data that the callee should not modify.
+Arguments are arranged in order in the buffer, with each argument placed at the lowest appropriately aligned address after the previous argument.

 ## Program startup